a-leut/chinese_checkers_ai_mcts/README.md

 ## About

 This is an artificial intelligence program that plays Chinese Checkers.
 I think that my program, "PudgeBot," is a strong player and would beat the average human oppponent.
-It beats me every time when I play it.
 I'm bad at Chinese Checkers so I would be interested to know how it does against a strong player.

 I chose to use a [Monte-Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) based agent with domain specific modifications for Chinese Checkers to encourage good lines of play.
 My approach was influenced by two AI papers that used similiar techniques.